BMFA862/site_airfrance.github.io/README.md

-you can see the web site with this links : https://bmfa862.github.io/site_airfrance
+you want to see the web site with this links : https://bmfa862.github.io/site_airfrance